kweithers/parallel-nlp/proj3/README.md

 1. cd into the books directory, then call ``` bash ./get_books.sh``` to download the books

 2. cd back into the proj3 directory, then call ```go run main.go <n_threads> <n_books> <save_results>```
-  * n_threads: the number of worker goroutines to create. if this is equal to 1, run the serial version
+  * n_threads: the number of worker goroutines to create. if this is equal to 1, it runs the serial version
   * n_books: how many of our 1000 books to run the process on (note: ensure that n_books / n_threads is an integer)
   * save_reults: 0 if you don't want to save results, 1 if you want to save results into the tfidf folder